Templates Guides

 • Provides pricing to the customer for approval prior to performing any work.

-• Retains 80% of Membership Clients and maintains an 80% appointment conversion ratio in the home.
+• Retains 80% of membership clients and maintains an 80% appointment conversion ratio in the home.

 • Maximizes lead opportunities based on the company's business plan.

-• Participate in all company-sponsored training classes.
+• Participates in all company-sponsored training classes.

-• Always maintain a professional image by:
+• Always maintains a professional image by:

-• Wearing only company-approved and provided Benjamin Franklin Plumbing® apparel.
+• Wearing only company-approved apparel.

 • Following safety policies and procedures.